orbislabs/cmp/docs/architecture.md

 Responsible for the creation of a data object for consumption by other modules.
 It is client agnostic, it does not need the client id for any logic.

 #### Flow:
+- fetch the clientId from the script tag.
 - check if cookies are allowed (1st party)
 - check if cookies are allowed (3rd party)
 - check for first party cookie presence & get value if exists